Make the best of one day stay in the Sanctuary of Our Lady of Fatima, Portugal – What you absolutely have to see and attend!

 And in 2,3 minutes you see usually more than 2 to 3000 thousand candles burning.
 You can apply to recite the rosary, well, one decade and you can go in front of the altar to participate.

 We did it – yeeeey – it was amazing.
 You can apply in the rectory; which is on the left of the museum that I previously mentioned.
 You go there say you want to apply for the recitation, and you will get a form, fill it up, just regular data, nothing special.
 You have to be at least 15 minutes prior to the Rosary behind the Capelinha.
 They will give you the final order of the recital and also give you the candle with the cup holder.
 The feeling of standing in front of 3000 crowds, you saying in your own language the first part of Hail Mary, and then the crowd the second part.
 I get the chills right now when I’m writing this! 🙂

 After the rosary, they usually bring the statue of Our Lady and all the pilgrims go one small circle around the prayer area in silence or singing Ave, Ave Maria.

 Click play to hear the bells from the Basilica of Our Lady of of Fatima

-Conclusion, if you come to Fatima Portugal, take at least one day to experience the greatness, the beauty and prayer of this scared place.
+In conclusion, if you come to Fatima Portugal, take at least one day to experience the greatness, beauty, and prayer of this sacred place.
 For the pilgrims that come for just like an hour, we’ve just said, got to the Capelinha.
 Rest and pray in front of the Our lady of Fatima statue.
-So if you decide come, then come for at least a day or better 2, 3 days.
-Its lot more to see and experience.
+So if you decide to come, then come for at least a day or better 2, 3 days.
+It’s a lot more to see and experience.
 Like the:

-- Village Aljustrel – where the seers where born.
+- Village Aljustrel – where the seers were born.
 2 km outside of Cova de iria.

 - Valinhos – where Our Lady of Fatima appeared for the 4th time on 19th of August 1917.